lherzolite2024/lherzolite2024.github.io/lherzolite_website_src.md

 > **LAST ANNOUNCEMENTS** 📣📣📣
 >
-> 🚨🚨🚨**Conference programme of the 7thOLM released**, go to https://lherzolite2024.github.io/programme/ Please check that everything in your abstract is correct and that the times specified match the timetables.
+> 🚨🚨🚨**The conference programme for the 7thOLM has been published**, see https://lherzolite2024.github.io/programme/ Please check that everything in your abstract is correct and that the times specified match the timetables.
 If not, please contact us.
-See also poster guidelines.
-Oral presentation guidelines will be released soon.
+See also poster guidelines at https://github.com/lherzolite2024/lherzolite2024.github.io/blob/main/poster_info.md Oral presentation guidelines will be released soon.
 >
 > **REGISTRATION CLOSED**
 >